-As a Life Care Planning Law Firm, we offer a holistic solution for families struggling with the demands of an elderly loved one's care.
+As a Elder Care Navigation Law Firm, we offer a holistic solution for families struggling with the demands of an elderly loved one's care.
 When an elder is no longer able to safely stay at home, the family often has few places to turn to get help.
 The elder and the primary caregiver are generally alone, dealing with hospitals, doctors, nursing homes, discharge planning, Medicare, Medicaid, VA benefits and more.
-We have helped hundreds of families with life care planning and would like to help you and your loved one as well.
+We have helped hundreds of families with Elder Care Navigation and would like to help you and your loved one as well.
 If you are helping your aging loved one, you may have the following questions:

 - Can my loved one stay at home?